flaneurette/Three-Card-Monte-Encryption/README.md

 ### Use

 `node encrypt.js`

-`node dcrypt.js`
+`node decrypt.js`

 ### Requires

-NODEJS + argon crypto extension.
+NODEJS + argon/crypto extension.

 ### License
-Free to use, adpt and modify.
+Free to use, adapt and modify.
 No warranty, use at your own risk.

 Made with Mistral AI.